rbpatt2019/ToDonePy/README.rst

     git clone https://github.com/rbpatt2019/studious-happiness/
     make develop

-For more detailed instructions on manual installation and contributing, please see :ref:`CONTRIBUTING.md`.
+For more detailed instructions on manual installation and contributing, please see the section on :ref:`contributing`.

 Usage
 -----